musurca/NASH/README.md

 Ever wanted to draw pictures in your Special Messages?
 Well, now you can.

-NASH (named after Modernist painter and artist of the Great War, [Paul Nash](https://en.wikipedia.org/wiki/Paul_Nash_(artist))) creates a static canvas into which you can draw text and simple shapes.
+**NASH** (named after Modernist painter and artist of the Great War, [Paul Nash](https://en.wikipedia.org/wiki/Paul_Nash_(artist))) creates a static canvas into which you can draw text and simple shapes.
 This canvas is rendered as an HTML IMG tag inside your Special Message.

-### How to install into your scenario
+### How to install **NASH** into your scenario

 1. Download the latest release and unzip it.
-2. Copy the contents of the file nash_min.lua, paste them into the Lua Script Editor, and click RUN.
+2. Copy the contents of the file `nash_min.lua`, paste it into the **Lua Script Editor**, and click **RUN**.
 3. After a short pause, you should see the message, "NASH has been successfully installed!"
-This means that NASH has been installed persistently into your scenario, and you can now use it inside your scripts.
+This means that **NASH** has been installed persistently into your scenario, and you can now use it inside your scripts.

 ### Example usage